 The third type of investors always takes advice from a certified financial planner.
-As they know certified financial planner is best when it comes to finance and investment.
+As they know certified financial planner is best when it comes to managing finance and investment.

-Financial planner offers following advantages –
+Financial planner offers the following advantages –

 - They can extend you expert advice related to any products.

 - A financial planner will do risk profiling and study your financial situation.